-The Activities Co-ordinator has overall responability for the implementation and smooth running of the activities and excursions programme, assisted by all Activity Leaders, Teachers and Group Leaders.
+The Activity Coordinator has overall responsibility for the design, implementation and smooth running of the activities and excursions programme.
+You will be assisted by all Activity Leaders, Teachers and Group Leaders.
 An outlined social programme is prepared by Head Office and co-ordinated by the Activities Co-ordinator.
-The role is a managemnet position and you should expect a demanding workload.
+The role is a management position and you should expect a demanding workload.
 This is a residential position, and duties will include supervision of students in the residences.

-The Activity Co-ordinator needs to establish a working atmosphere of co-operation, fun and enthusiasm between staff, group leaders and students.
+The Activity Coordinator needs to establish an atmosphere of co-operation, fun and enthusiasm between staff, students and group leaders.
 A sound knowledge of the local area and its attractions should be gained prior to commencement of contract.
 The ACO is required to work closely with the Centre Manager and the Director of Studies.
 Attendance at the Training Days is essential.

-- Ensuring that a high-quality activities and excursions programme delivered, following MLI guidelines closely
+- Ensuring that a high-quality activities and excursions programme is delivered, following MLI guidelines closely.

-- Safety and welfare of all the students at all times
+- Always consider the safety and welfare of all the students.

 Administration of the Activities Programme

-- To have read and understood the ACO and AL Manuals and be fully conversant with our policies for the welfare and protection of children.
-At all times whilst on duty, you are responsible for the care, welfare and safety of students whilst ensuring they follow the rules.
+- To have read and understood the ACO and AL handbooks and be fully conversant with MLI policies for the welfare and safeguarding of children.

-- Deliver a high quality activities and excursions programme.
+- Deliver a high-quality activity and excursion programme.
 Consult with Group Leaders and other members of the activity team to improve the programme wherever possible, within guidelines set by Head Office.

 - Ensure activities comply with British Council and English UK guidelines (documents available on site) and are suitable for the age groups of the students.

-- Manage, motivate and brief the activity team and oversee their designated task, referring any issues regarding teaching staff to the Director of Studies.
+- Manage, motivate and brief the activity team and oversee their designated task.

 - Ensure a high level of student and staff participation in activities through motivation, organisation and supervision.